Lionel Scaloni: Early years and Deportivo

-Born in the small town of Pujato in Santa Fe Province, with Italian origins from Ascoli Piceno, Marche, Scaloni began his career in the Argentine Primera División with local club Newell's Old Boys and then Estudiantes de La Plata, before joining Spain's Deportivo de La Coruña in December 1997 for 405 million pesetas.
+Born in the small town of Pujato in the province of Santa Fe in Argentina, with Italian origins from Ascoli Piceno, Marche, Scaloni began his career in the Argentine Primera División with local club Newell's Old Boys and then Estudiantes, before joining Deportivo de La Coruña in Spain in December 1997 for 405 million pesetas.

 Regularly used with the Galicians over an eight-and-a-half-year stint, he competed with Manuel Pablo and Víctor for both starting spots on the right flank.
-Due to a knee injury, he appeared in only 14 La Liga matches as Depor won the title for the first time.
+Due to a knee injury, he appeared in only 14 La Liga matches as Deportivo won the title for the first time.

 After falling out with manager Joaquín Caparrós, Scaloni joined Premier League side West Ham United on loan on 31 January 2006, the final day of the transfer window, in an attempt to increase his chance of selection for the upcoming World Cup.
-He took the number 2 shirt from the departed Tomáš Řepka, and made his league debut for the East Londoners against Sunderland, on 4 February; he also helped the team to reach the FA Cup final, a penalty shootout loss to Liverpool.
+He took the number 2 shirt from the departed Tomáš Řepka, and made his league debut for the East Londoners against Sunderland on 4 February; he also helped the team to reach the FA Cup final, a penalty shootout loss to Liverpool.